 Koprivshtitsa, Bulgaria is one of those beautiful little towns that not many people know about.
-If it wasn’t for a picture I randomly stumbled upon a few years ago I also probably wouldn’t have known about it.
+If it wasn’t for a picture I randomly stumbled upon a few years ago I also probably wouldn’t have known about this amazing place to visit in Bulgaria.

 Fortunately, it turned out it’s rather easy to visit Koprivshtitsa as a day trip from Sofia.
 And so I went!
 I couldn’t be happier to see this Balkan gem – as it turned out Koprivshtitsa is even more beautiful and charming in real life than I expected!